Monetra/mstdlib/README.md

 mstdlib stands for "M Standard Library".

-It was created by Main Street Softworks, Inc. for use in their Monetra payment engine.
+It was created by Monetra Technologies LLC (fka Main Street Softworks, Inc) for use in their Monetra payment engine.
 It is designed to be a safe cross platform API for functionality that was commonly used in Monetra and other projects.
 This library was found to be so useful internally that in 2017 it was decided to release it to the public as open source.
 Please see the LICENSE file.

-To avoid trademark issues the "m" in mstdlib just stands for the letter M. It does not stand for Main Street Softworks, Inc. nor Monetra.
+To avoid trademark issues the "m" in mstdlib just stands for the letter M. It does not stand for Monetra nor Main Street Softworks.
+Though some day we may become more clever with the meaning of M. (maybe "Mighty")?

 Rationale/Use
 =============

 Mstdlib is designed to provide features not normally found in libc but also to be used in place of libc.
 Underneath mstdlib uses the system's libc when it makes sense.
 It is not itself a libc implementation.
 Though it does provide a number of additional features.
 Using mstdlib as if it was libc provides benefits such as NULL safety and memory zeroing.
 That's not to say you can't use libc